 5. Kindle for the iPhone

 Kindle for the iPhone was launched at the beginning of March with much fanfare.
 Finally, people could read the Ebooks that they bought from Amazon on the iPhone.
 While most public domain books were already covered (see my 2nd place and my 8th place for examples), now they could read new novels.
 You can adjust text size, sync with your actual Kindle, and also leave bookmarks.
 Simply put, this application is everything you would expect from the real deal except with a smaller screen.
-Though you can get Kindle for the iPhone for free, most books will cost you $9.99.
+Though you can get Kindle for the iPhone for free, most books will cost you $9.99.4.
+Air Browser

 Also widely discussed in early March was a change by Apple to allow other browsers in the app store.
 The best of these new browsers, many of which showed up on the same day, was Air Browser.
 Built from Safari, Air Browser allows you to do everything that you expect from a normal desktop browser.
 There is tabbed browsing, bookmarking, Google suggestions, and history.
 Plus, it tosses in things like private browsing, shake navigation, and favicons (favorite icons), which you can only find on the iPhone.
 If you want a better and fuller browsing experience, then drop $1.99 for Air Browser.